ninthwalker/NowShowing/README.md

 ###### web_email_body.erb

 This file can be edited with CSS/HTML if you want to modify the look of the webpage.
+Alternatively, edit the CSS or Javascript found in the 'www' folder.

 ###### email
 `title` - Banner title for the email body.
 Required.